praneethtota/Adaptive-Utility-Agent/README.md

 # Adaptive Utility Agent — MVP

 A wrapper around frontier language models that governs behavior through a mathematically grounded utility function.
 The core idea is a utility function that the agent actively maximizes, composed of measurable, updatable components.
 The agent does not just answer questions — it tracks how well it answers them, where its knowledge is contradictory or thin, and where the highest leverage for improvement lies.
+Critically, the utility function is not merely a monitoring metric — it is the direct training signal for a three-layer continual learning architecture that allows the agent to correct contradictions and improve efficacy between model releases, without waiting for a full retraining cycle.

 ## Core Idea